 In this article, we’ll show you how to measure your time to value, why it’s important to reduce it and how to do it efficiently.

 Time to value (TTV) is the amount of time it takes new customers to extract value from your service.
-Obviously, you want your TTV to be as short as possible, while still maintaining a good level of the value you bring to your customers.
+As all top content marketing agencies will tell you, you want your TTV to be as short as possible, while still maintaining a good level of the value you bring to your customers.

 Depending on the type of service, there is somewhat of an industry-standard as to the average time to value.
 Not everyone is selling Nutella and can give their customers an immediate value upon purchasing.